FISA-Team/FISA/README.md

 Start the application and a [FROST-Server](https://github.com/FraunhoferIOSB/FROST-Server) with `docker-compose up -d`.
 The frontend is accessible on port 3000, the backend on 8081 and the FROST-Server on 8080.

 To use the application, you need a FISA-Document that describes a abstract use-case that is the base for your project.
 Examples can be found in the examples-folder.
-After uploading a use-case you can create a new project on main page of the application.
+After uploading a use-case you can create a new project on the main page of the application.

 ## Backend